 To produce a water-table map of the production zone of the aquifer, described by Falk et al. (2011) as "the interval of the aquifer, about 300 feet below land surface to 1,100 feet or more below land surface, in which production wells generally are screened," all single isolated wells were considered.
-Grouped wells (well nests) are also present, with two to six wells in each nest.
-The deeper well of a nested pair (two wells) was selected, and the second deepest well was selected from nests with three to six wells.
+Collocated wells (well nests) are also present, with two to six wells in each nest.
+The deeper well of a nested pair (two wells) was selected, and the seconddeepest well was selected from nests with three to six wells.
+Water levels with a USGS pumping flag were removed.
+The highest water level for the winter time period for each well was retained.
+The final dataset contained 68 water levels at 68 wells (Fig. 3).